Dr Jones says this means working with your child to demonstrate and practise the skills (at times when they are calm and not under pressure) to:

 - Learn what ‘gentle hands’ feels like.
 Your idea of gentle and a toddler’s view of gentle can be very different.
 Demonstrate what gentle feels like, so they learn exactly what you mean.

 - Learn what sharing actually looks like.
 Sharing and taking turn is a complex reciprocal behaviour between two or more children.
 It’s like learning a behavioural dance.
 There are lots of subtle aspects to share or take turns successfully.
 Inexperienced toddlers don’t know the steps; so as a parent break it down.
-For example, demonstrate giving and taking between yourself and the child so they can practice this part.
-Practice asking for something and waiting for consent from the other person.
+For example, demonstrate giving and taking between yourself and the child so they can practise this part.
+Practise asking for something and waiting for consent from the other person.

 Teaching skills to young children doesn’t have to be boring.
 Dr Jones also emphasises that teaching these skills can easily be made into an enjoyable game between parent and child.